 Gold and Silver Medal and the Certificate of Merit for Botany: Nominations for these awards can be made by any SAAB member by 31 August of each year to the SAAB president.
 Awards are decided by the SAAB Council and are presented at the annual conference AGM dinner.
 A curriculum vitae of the proposed candidate must be submitted, as well as a complete list of publications and an evaluation of the candidate’s scientific contribution to Botany.

--> The candidate must have graduated with a doctoral degree between 1 August 2014 and the end of July 2015 or candidates that have not yet graduated may provide written proof from the University that they have fulfilled all requirements for graduation for a doctoral degree by the end of July 2015.
+- The candidate must have graduated with a doctoral degree between 1 July of the preceding year and 30 June of the current year, or candidates that have not yet graduated may provide written proof from the University that they have fulfilled all requirements for graduation for a doctoral degree by the end of June of the current year.

 Nominations must consist of the following: